ServerProcessor/Rosalind.Info/Calculating Protein Mass/Information.md

 In the following several problems on applications of mass spectrometry, we avoid the complication of having to distinguish between residues and non-residues by only considering peptides excised from the middle of the protein.
 This is a relatively safe assumption because in practice, peptide analysis is often performed in tandem mass spectrometry.
-In this special class of mass spectrometry, a protein is first divided into peptides, which are then broken into ions for mass analysis.
+In this special class of mass spectrometry, a protein is first divided into peptides,which are then broken into ions for mass analysis.

 ![alt tag](http://rosalind.info/media/problems/prtm/peptide_bond.png)
 ![alt tag](http://rosalind.info/media/problems/prtm/peptide_bond2.png)